datalab-org/datalab/pydatalab/docs/design/blocks.md

 - `/delete-block/`: Remove a block from an item
 - `/delete-collection-block/`: Remove a block from a collection

-## Events System

-The event system allows external functions to be called by name, enabling clean interaction between the frontend and server-side block functionality.
-This is a new feature and this documentation will evolve alongside it.

-Currently, the event system allows:

-- Registration of event handlers via the `@event` decorator
-- Access to available events at both class and instance levels
-- Runtime dispatch of events based on name
-- Support for event parameters passed as keyword arguments

 ## Creating a new block

 To create a new block type: